 - Small grip for potentially more power

-- May be expensive for beginners
+- Maybe expensive for beginners

 Overall, if you’re serious enough about racquetball but don’t want to spend $200 or more on high-end racquets, you can safely try out the Extreme Edge.
 It comes with HEAD’s reliable quality strings and frame.
 It is a medium-weight racquet that will suit most players.
 It has a nicely balanced design, which makes it easy to maneuver.
 It may not be the most powerful racquet in this price range, but it is versatile and made to last.

-This HEAD racquet comes with Liquid Metal technology for extremely sturdy frames that transfers nearly all the energy of the ball back to your shots for more power, with as little loss as possible.
+This HEAD racquet comes with Liquid Metal technology for extremely sturdy frames that transfer nearly all the energy of the ball back to your shots for more power, with as little loss as possible.
 This is made possible because the frame absorbs most of the energy of the ball without deforming.
 HEAD promises as much as 29% more power in your shots with the Liquid Metal technology.

-The highly-praised racquet has a 106 square inch head size, and comes in three different weights.
+The highly-praised racquet has a 106 square inch head size and comes in three different weights.
 CALTECH engineers designed this racquet to have a larger sweet spot.
 Overall, the construction is such that it’s great for both power play at the backcourt and nimble play at the forecourt.
 The racquet feels lightweight and won’t strain your elbows even as you play powerful shots.